-Smoking is not permitted in the court building or precincts, the court room or the jury room.
-However, you may be allowed to smoke during refreshment breaks and if allowed, court staff will escort you to areas outwith the building where smoking is permitted.
+Smoking is not permitted in the court building or precincts, the courtroom or the jury room.
+However, you may be allowed to smoke during refreshment breaks and if allowed court staff will escort you to areas outwith the building, where smoking is permitted.

-Please note that jurors should not eat or chew gum while the court is sitting.
+Also, please note that jurors should not eat or chew gum while the court is sitting.